-IWC has recently revealed a nice addition to its splendid Portofino range of oversized timekeepers.
-Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we loved so much in their 2011 IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
-5101) model with only one change: the new IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
-IW516102 / IW516101) has the simple calendar display replaced with a lot more appealing Big Date indicator.
+IWC has revealed a nice addition to its splendid Portofino range of oversized timekeepers.
+Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we love so much with only a small change: the IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
+IW516102 / IW516101) has the original simple calendar display replaced with a lot more appealing Big Date indicator.

 Still, even despite its overwhelming visual similarity to the model 5101, this is definitely not a ‘clone’ of the older model that was simply refreshed here and there.

-Since modification was not a major one, the mechanism is still built on the same 30 jewels, beats at a pretty much standard frequency of 28,800 semi-oscillations per hour and offers a very impressive power reserve of 192 hours (whole eight days!)
+Since modification was not a major one, the mechanism still sports the same 30 jewels, beats at a pretty much standard frequency of 28,800 semi-oscillations per hour, and offers an impressive power reserve of 192 hours (whole eight days!)

-Also, the body of the watch, which is currently available in 18-carat rose and white gold, is, too, slightly larger than that of the 2011 model sporting impressive 45 millimeters in diameter.
-Although the size of this thing will probably make it unsuitable to a great deal of enthusiasts, it still really nicely reiterates the Portofino‘s reliance with pocket watches of the past (the legend says that the first watch in their legendary Portuguese family was actually a real pocket timekeeper that was modified by IWC to be worn on a wrist, not inside a pocket.)
+Also, the body, which is currently available in 18-karat rose and white gold, is, too, slightly larger than that of the 2011 model sporting impressive 45 millimeters in diameter.
+Although the size of this thing will probably make it unsuitable to a lot of enthusiasts, it still nicely reiterates the Portofino‘s reliance on pocket watches of the past (the legend says that the first watch in their legendary Portuguese family was actually a real pocket timekeeper that was modified by IWC to be worn on a wrist, not inside a pocket.)

 With a street price of approximately $22,000 (it will depend on your local taxes and other factors when the watch finally hits a store near you,) this is surely an expensive little gadget.
-However, I dare say that this Portofino Big Date doesn’t seem to be priced above the market with its massive gold case and a refined movement.
+However, I dare say that this Portofino Big Date isn’t priced above the market with its massive gold case and a refined movement.

 Build quality: 5/5